IllusionMods/Stiletto/README.md

 ### Reload Heels/Anims Settings

-This button is visible on all tobs, it rechecks all the heels settings and flags files in the Stilleto folder and clears the plugin cache.
+This button is visible on all tabs, it re-checks all the heels settings and flags files in the Stilleto folder and clears the plugin cache.
 You should use it after you saved a new setting, if you added manually a new file while the game is running or if things start to act weird.

 The other features will be described from top to bottom